woletee/Reinforcement-Learning-Sutton-and-Barto-/Chapter 5- Monte Carlo Methods.md

 What is Monte carol prediction.
 - There are basically two methods for estimating the value states in MC methods.
 - The first one is First-visit MC method where the value of a state is calculated on the very first visit of a state.
+- This method basically does not require too much space since it doesn’t consider the revisited states.
+- The next method is every-visit MC method.
+This method calculates the value states at every time a state is visited.